|

 of cell fate competence that ultimately leads to a specific cell type in the

+appropriate place and numbers.
 In mice, neocortical neurons are generated from a founding population in

 the pseudostratified ventricular epithelium (PVE) between embryonic day 11